rhertogh/yii2-oauth2-server/docs/guide/start-installation.md

 ### Sample client
 In order to quickly get started you can create a sample client for [Postman](https://www.postman.com/) with the following command:
-`./yii oauth2/client/create --sample=postman --secret=your-client-secret --interactive=0`
+`./yii oauth2/client/create -v --interactive=0 --sample=postman --secret=your-client-secret`
 > Note: Replace "your-client-secret" with a secret of your choosing of at least 10 characters.

 Check the [Client Configuration](appendix-client-configuration.md) on how to configure Postman.